 Subtext: because quite often what is being said has an alternative emotional meaning.
 A man and woman’s pleasantries at breakfast (“how did you sleep?” “pass the toast” “coffee?”) can take on a whole different meaning if the audience is aware they’ve spent the whole night arguing and it’s the end of their relationship.
 Subtext is most effective when the audience is in tune with what’s going on and understand the character dynamics.

-Some say that every scene should have its subtext but that doesn’t mean that every line of dialogue has to have a hugely significant emotional underbelly.
-Scenes have their own separate purpose and your giraffe scene at the zoo may be just a little bit of comic relief where any attempt at subtext or something more significant would be inappropriate.
+Some say that every scene should have subtext but that doesn’t mean that every line of dialogue has to have a hugely significant emotional underbelly.
+Your giraffe scene at the zoo may be just a little bit of comic relief where any attempt at subtext or something more significant would be inappropriate.

 Humour: no matter how dour or depressing life gets, there’s always room for a little humour.
 A script without some amusing aspects of dialogue is a dull and draining read.
 Humour adds dimension and humane qualities to a character, and helps the audience connect with them and the story a bit more.